-There are many interesting and fun things to do in Prescott and surrounds.
-Below is just a sampling of some of them but there is much, much more on the cities/town’s websites.
-Be sure to click on the links below to see them all and to get more information on all the events you won’t want to miss.
+There are many interesting, important, and fun things to do in the Prescott basin.
+Below are links to the cities/town’s websites, along with links to important organizations and Specific Activities.
+Click on the links below to see them all and to get more information on all the events you won’t want to miss.

 - CITIZENS WATER ADVOCACY GROUP (CWAG)

 Citizens Water Advocacy Group –

 Saturday, March 14, 2020

 NEW!
 10:00 a.m. – 12:00 p.m. – CWAG Monthly Meeting.
 Water in the Prescott Region: A Diminishing Resource.
 Find out where Prescott and central Yapavai County residents get their water and why aquifer levels are diminishing at an unsustainable rate.
 Ed Wolfe, retired geologist with the U.S. Geological Survey and CWAG Education Committee Chair, will talk about where Prescott area water comes from, the causes of overdraft, and the future of the Big Chino pipeline.
 For more information visit www.cwagaz.org call 445-4218 or email firstname.lastname@example.org Location: Granite Peak Unitarian Universalist (GPUU) Congregation building, 882 Sunset in Prescott (two blocks behind True Value).

 Friday, March 27, 2020